Nilanjana010/ACM_TIST/README.md

 # ACM_TIST_submission

-This repo consists of four folders inside the main folder.
-It also contains the p-nucleus sampling integrated AdvPrompter code:-
+This repo consists of four folders inside the main folder:-

 1) Situation-Driven-Adversarial-Attacks-main:-
     - The codes to attack the different LLMs: gpt-3.5-turbo-0125, phi-1.5, gpt-4, gemma-7b, Meta-Llama-3-8B, and the 4-bit quantized Llama-2 7B chat for the initial set of experiments.
     - [GPT-4 Judge](https://github.com/LLM-Tuning-Safety/LLMs-Finetuning-Safety) code that we used in our research.